Boursin Cheese vs Gorgonzola Cheese

 Boursin Cheese has a fat content of high and a moisture content of low.
 Boursin's texture can be described as "soft and creamy".
 Gorgonzola Cheese has a fat content of 25-35%.
 Gorgonzola's texture can be described as "soft to crumbly".

-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".
-Gorgonzola Cheese has a sweet to savory flavor.
+Gorgonzola Cheese has a sweet to savory taste.
 Gorgonzola's aroma can be described as "nutty".

 Appearance and Aging